 All Clicks Lead to a Story, and That's a Good Thing

-Being relevant and offering a personalized content experience is pretty much the same thing; it is just a matter of which side of the coin we're looking at: Personalization is the task of the publisher, relevancy is what the readers are after.
+Being relevant and offering a personalized content experience is pretty much the same thing; it is just a matter of which side of the coin we're looking at: Personalization in marketing is the task of the publisher; relevancy is what the readers are after.

 Online reading habits are fundamentally different from newspaper or magazine reading habits.
 No need to elaborate on that.
 However, today's online reading habits are vastly different from those of a few of years back, which is to say the heyday of the homepage is long gone.
 Even the New York Times' homepage traffic fell 50% in two years, according to an internal report.